d2v6/OpenWay_QA/README.md

 # Periplus Shopping Cart Automation

-This repository contains an automated UI test for **Scenario B**: testing the shopping cart functionality on [Periplus](https://www.periplus.com/).
+This repository contains an automated UI test for testing the shopping cart functionality on [Periplus](https://www.periplus.com/).

 The test is written using **Java**, **Selenium WebDriver**, **TestNG**, and **Maven**.
 It follows the **Page Object Model** design pattern to keep the test code readable and maintainable.